-- Pushing the hand from outside in helps students find more stability in the pose and freedom to lean back and open up their chest.
+- Pushing your hand from outside in helps you find more stability in the pose, offering you the freedom to lean back and open up your chest.

 - It can encourage more length in the spine, and more twist in the torso.

-- It helps prevent one of the most common misalignments of Trikonasana — sticking the bottom hip out, and leaning the top shoulder forward and down.
-Both of these tend to occur because of an eagerness to touch the ground.
+- It helps prevent one of the most common misalignments of Trikonasana — sticking your bottom hip out, and leaning your top shoulder forward and down.
+Both of these tend to occur because students are prioritising touching the ground.

 Read on to learn more about your options for Triangle pose.